bjornekelund/rbnskew/README.md

 file `REFERENCE`. `makenewref.sh` lists all skimmers that are considered sufficiently accurate in the `REFERENCE` file.

-The second step is then to run `webserver/updatewebdata.sh` using the updated `REFERENCE` file and create the text output for the web site.
+The second step is then to run `createwebdata.sh` using the updated `REFERENCE` file and create the text output for the web site.

-The script `webserver/updatehistdata.sh` uses the results from `updatewebdata.sh` for the last five days to create a text table.
+The script `createhistdata.sh` uses the results from `createwebdata.sh` for the last five days to create a text table.

-The script `webserver/updateactdata.sh` calculates the activity statistics from yesterday's RBN data set and creates two text tables.
+The script `createanchordata.sh` creates a list of the used anchors for display on the web site.

 The format of the `REFERENCE` and `ANCHORS`files is simple.
 One callsign per line.
 Comment lines are allowed and start with "#".